 Bringing in foot traffic through SEM can be achieved with Local SEO.
-Local SEO is a strategy that helps businesses with a physical location become more visible in local search results on Google.
-Local SEO is a must for local businesses with a physical location.
+Local SEO is a strategy that helps businesses with a physical location become more visible in local Google search results.
+Local SEO is a must for local businesses with a physical location, and it can provide a critical competitive edge for small businesses.
 76% of people who mobile search for something nearby visit a business within a day, and 28% of searches for something nearby result in a purchase.

 Create a Google My Business Account

 The number one way to list your website on Google, and your business, is to create a Google My Business account.
 Google My Business is a free tool that allows small business owners to promote their businesses’ information on Google Search and Google Maps.
 It helps potential customers find your business location, learn more about your business, and contact you online.
 In turn, it allows business owners to interact with customers through messaging, phone calls, and reviews.
 With Google My Business, you can also include photos and videos and feature other information about your business, such as products, services, and operating hours.

 To list your business on Google and start getting more customers through your door, follow these steps to set up a Google My Business profile: